 To adequately model the uncertainty of integrative models more emphasis should be put on the data themselves by investigating the amount of information the data carry by searching and quantifying the whole interaction space.
 I presented in this thesis a methodology in \inchapter[chapter:disvis] to assess the information content of distance restraints, information that can be obtained from a variety of techniques.
 Note, however, that the approach presented is limited to binary complexes and fully characterizing the interaction space of multi-component systems remains an open challenge.
 The approach for appreciating the information content of distance restraints can be further extended by using a statistical distance preference function, i.e. a knowledge based potential, inferred from experimental data, to better investigate the probability distribution of the accessible interaction space.
 Similar approaches can be developed for SAXS (though computationally more expensive as the scattering curve needs to be calculated millions to billions of times, a more CPU-demanding process than a simple distance calculation), and other biochemical and biophysical based potentials, such as surface overlap/van der Waals interactions.
 Thus, instead of heuristically optimizing the number of acceptable models within the top X best scoring structures using a linear combination of (pseudo-)energies, as is common in the docking field \cite[Vajda2009], the energy distributions can be analyzed to give further indication of the reliability of each measure and from there to define confidence intervals in models.
 Established probability distributions can afterwards be used as Bayesian priors in an effort to move to Bayesian statistical models.

-Furthermore, currently integrative modeling is often used to generate preferably a single model that represents the data, even though the original outset of the approach is to generate all models that can be represented by the data.
+Furthermore, currently integrative modeling is often used to generate preferably a single or a few models that represents the data, even though the original outset of the approach is to generate all models that can be represented by the data.
 This requires a different mindset of the structural biologist in general, by regarding a structural model not simply as a single entity, but rather as a whole set of conformations.
 This approach, however, is gaining ground, e.g. in X-ray crystallography methods are being developed that represent the electron density as a set of conformers \cite[Fraser2011, vandenBedem2013] and ensembles \cite[Burnley2012].
 These representations are only the tip of the iceberg within this mindset, as the ensemble space will be significantly bigger in the presence of sparse data, such as CXMS data.
 Model representations should thus become more diffuse as the accessible interaction space becomes larger, to accurately present the ensembles consistent with the data.
 Again, explorative modeling techniques can help here by quantifying the information content to provide insight into the magnitude of the ensemble space, while concurrently easing the transition from a single-structure mindset to an elaborate multi-ensemble paradigm.

 \Subsection{Formal structural biology}